 Ireland’s Great Links

-Our foursome, having played in Ireland on other occasions, decided to hit a combination of top ranked links and some lesser-known gems.
+Our foursome, having played in Ireland on other occasions, decided to hit a combination of top ranked links courses and some lesser-known gems.

 Nothing cures jetlag like a round of golf in a stiff wind.
 That’s just what we encountered at Portmarnock’s Old Course, 15 minutes from Dublin Airport.
 Pot bunkers abound and the rough is long and fierce.